Types Of Car Sensors And What They Do

 Manifold Absolute Pressure MAP Sensor

-Perhaps the most important sounding item on this car sensors list is the manifold absolute pressure (MAP) sensor.
-Part of the electronic control system, the MAP sensor communicates manifold pressure data to the ECU to calculate air density and optimize performance.
+Perhaps the most significant sounding item on this car sensors list is the manifold absolute pressure (MAP) sensor.
+Part of the electronic control system, the MAP sensor communicates manifold pressure data to the ECU to calculate air density and enhance performance.

 The most obvious signs of a faulty MAP sensor are reduced engine power and heavy fuel consumption.
 Surging, hesitation, and engine stalls also suggest a bad MAP sensor.